 Adult Confirmation Preparation

-Are you an adult Catholic, 18 years or older, who has not been confirmed?
+Are you an adult Catholic, 18 years or older, who lives in the Diocese of Joliet, and has not been confirmed?
 St. John the Apostle Parish offers Adult Confirmation classes annually.

 In 2021, classes will be held on these Sundays: January 31, February 7, February 14, and February 21 from 10:00 am – 11:30 am.